Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

-Comparing with Eq.
-14 one has to notice the following differences.
-In case of Eq.
-14, without any loss of generality, we had assumed $(\mu_1 - \mu_2)$ is positive, implying current is flowing from lead 1 to lead 2, and that below $\mu_2$ there is no current.
-In the present case with many contacts, $(\mu_p - \mu_q)$ can be positive as well as negative.
-In Eq.
-29, $J_{qp}$ can be positive as well as negative and is a property of the system, that generally may not be measured when there will be many particles and many leads involved.
-In reality, with only two leads, below $\mu_2$, the current form 1 to 2 equals the current from 2 to 1 and this is expected from the principle of detailed balance, and this principle can safely be assumed in Eq.
-14. And so for Eq.
-29, we are considering the currents all the way down to zero incident energy, that is we are not assuming any detailed balance between two particular reservoirs.
-Only expectation is that multiple reservoirs will compete to ensure some kind of detailed balance that will come out of our analysis and tested experimentally.
-Indeed we will see that we will get new kinds of reciprocity relations when there are many leads, that are different from Onsager reciprocity relation that was derived from the principle of detailed balance in the thermodynamic limit.
-Onsager had shown that for resistivity, $\rho_{xx}(B)=\rho_{xx}(-B)$ and so one would expect that resistance will remain the same on reversing the magnetic field.
-But signature of this was not found for multi lead mesoscopic systems and the broad answer has to do with the fact that for mesoscopic systems we cannot define a resistivity, as stated in the introduction.
-For small differences like $(\mu_p - \mu_q)$, we can proceed with linear response.
-That is we are not considering terms in $(\mu_p - 0)^2$, etc, and higher powers.
-For only two leads, since the measured resistance is the sample resistance plus the contact resistance, we always get $t_{pq}(B)=t_{pq}(-B)$ as expected on physical grounds, because reversing the magnetic field is just looking at the sample from above or bottom, and the two probe measured current as given by Eq.
-14 always exhibit this, giving an impression that there may be a $\rho_{xx}(B)=\rho_{xx}(-B)$ but multiprobes will rule that out.
-In general $t_{pq}(B)\neq t_{pq}(-B)$ in presense of more leads than $p$ and $q$.
-For example, in presence of magnetic field $B$ and multiple leads, it is found
+We will see that we will get new kinds of reciprocity relations when there are many leads, that are different from Onsager reciprocity relation that was derived from the principle of detailed balance in the thermodynamic limit.
+Onsager had shown that for resistivity, $\rho_{xx}(B)=\rho_{xx}(-B)$ and that is what lead researchers to believe that resistance will remain the same on reversing the magnetic field, specially because that is also what was found from the two probe formula.
+But this was not found for multi-lead mesoscopic systems and strengthens the fact that for mesoscopic systems we cannot define a resistivity, as stated in the introduction.
+For only two leads, since the measured resistance is the sample resistance plus the contact resistance, we always get $|t_{pq}(B)|=|t_{pq}(-B)|$ as expected on physical grounds, because reversing the magnetic field is just looking at the sample from above or bottom.
+In general $|t_{pq}(B)|\neq |t_{pq}(-B)|$ in presence of more leads than just $p$ and $q$.

-meaning transmission amplitude from $p$ to $q$ is the same as the transmission amplitude from $q$ to $p$ with the direction of magnetic field reversed.
-Time reversibility of quantum mechanics and duality between wave-function and its conjugate is necessary to explain this \cite{dat}.
-Besides we will see that in sum total (say we sum over q) even for a fixed magnetic field (not reversed), below a certain chemical potential, there will be no current to or from $p$, justifying assuming no current below $\mu_2$ for the two terminal case.

-Thus Eq.
-29 will be valid even in presence of many leads (more than two leads) and if we can write the electrostatic potential in the $p$th reservoir as
+In summary, for more than two probes, we will start from Eq.
+29 wherein the direction of $J_{qp}$ is arbitrary and there is no detailed balance between any two $p$ and $q$.
+If we can write the electrostatic potential in the $p$th reservoir as

 then